MicrosoftDocs/sql-docs/docs/2014/database-engine/specify-default-values-for-columns.md

 ms.assetid: 64514aed-b846-407b-992e-cf813f9a1a91
 caps.latest.revision: 18
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Specify Default Values for Columns
-  You can specify a default value that will be entered in the column in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can specify a default value that will be entered in the column in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 If you do not assign a default value and the user leaves the column blank, then:

 -   If you set the option to allow null values, NULL will be inserted into the column.